raspberrypilearning/window-on-the-weather/worksheet.md

 2. Click on ![](images/screen10.png)

-3. Then if you **right** click on the `slider sensor value` block you can select `enable remote sensor connections` from the context menu that appears.
+3. Then if you **right** click on the `slider sensor value` block you can select `enable remote senzsor connections` from the context menu that appears.

 4. It's probably a good idea to save this file now.
 Call it `magic-window`